CSS Perspective can trigger the parallax effect when scrolling. This simple method can be useful for the creation of lightweight micro-interactions.

 When you move the mouse, we're changing transform-origin to have an understanding of moving the vanishing point across children.
 Rotating the parent will be just the same as rotating individual elements in 3d space.

-The perspective property requires another property called transform-style:perspective-3d for cross-browser compatibility.
+The perspective CSS property requires another property called transform-style:perspective-3d for cross-browser compatibility.
 Transform-style works on parent or container elements and accepts flat or perspective-3d values.

 CSS3 3D Transform

 Perspective enables 3D space when using 3D transforms.
 Let's see what other functions can be used to put objects in 3D space.

 - translate3d(<tx>, <tx>, <tz>) : it defines a translation in x,y, and z direction.
 Tx is abscissa, ty represents ordinate of the translating vector and z represents z-axis.
 Tx,tx accepts length or percentage value.
 Tz can only be length.